Tencent's profit spikes as its core gaming business shows signs of slowing down

 Chinese tech giant Tencent on Wednesday posted better-than-expected earnings for the third quarter, sending shares up 2%.
 However, its core gaming business showed signs of slowing down.

 Its revenue increased 24% year-over-year, driven primarily by growth in payment-related services, online advertising, digital content sales, and cloud services.
-Despite that, top-line growth was the slowest in three years as a Chinese clampdown on gaming licenses continued to weigh on its core online-gaming business, which saw a 4% drop in revenue.
+Despite that, top line growth was the slowest in three years as a Chinese clampdown on gaming licenses continued to weigh on its core online-gaming business, which saw a 4% in revenue.

 "During the third quarter of 2018, we registered strong operating results in our businesses and maintained healthy financial metrics," CEO Ma Huateng said in the press release.